 Hormone treatment to feminise the body will slightly slow and soften beard growth, but it will never stop it.

 When you look your best, you will feel your best and have the confidence to do your best.
-We are dedicated to helping you achieve your dream of having bare, hair-free skin by offering the most effective method of transgender permanent hair removal available: galvanic electrolysis.
+We are dedicated to helping you achieve your dream of having bare, hair-free skin by offering the most effective method of permanent hair removal available for transgender women: galvanic electrolysis.
 Galvanic electrolysis will work on every hair colour and every skin colour.

-At PEACH CLINICS we work with our transgender clients in two main areas: permanent removal of facial hair in preparation for facial feminisation surgery (FFS) and selective removal of genital hair in preparation for gender confirmation surgery (SRS).
+At PEACH CLINICS we work with our transwomen clients in two main areas: permanent removal of facial hair in preparation for facial feminisation surgery (FFS) and selective removal of genital hair in preparation for gender confirmation surgery (GCS).

 If you are just beginning your transition, we encourage you to commence your permanent hair removal as soon as possible.
 Unlike medical procedures and hormone therapy, no approvals by a medical practitioner are required for